soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 24-06 Nursing Homes.* ::

-(a)  Nursing homes not making available advanced life support, as that term is defined in § 24-01(b)(8), by a physician, registered nurse or emergency medical technician present on-site twenty-four hours a day, seven days a week or not making available automated external defibrillators to be used by a trained physician, registered nurse or emergency medical technician present on-site twenty-four hours a day, seven days a week, shall provide on-site automated external defibrillators, as required by § 17-188(b) of the Code in the number specified in § 24-03(a).
+(a)  Nursing homes not making available advanced life support, as that term is defined in 24 RCNY § 24-01(b)(8), by a physician, registered nurse or emergency medical technician present on-site twenty-four hours a day, seven days a week or not making available automated external defibrillators to be used by a trained physician, registered nurse or emergency medical technician present on-site twenty-four hours a day, seven days a week, shall provide on-site automated external defibrillators, as required by § 17-188(b) of the Code in the number specified in 24 RCNY § 24-03(a).
 Such nursing homes must acquire, possess and operate their automated external defibrillators in accordance with the requirements of § 3000-b of the Public Health Law, as specified in § 24-02.

-(b) A minimum of two trained responders, as defined in § 24-01(b)(6), shall be present at all times in those nursing homes required to make automated external defibrillators available.
+(b) A minimum of two trained responders, as defined in 24 RCNY § 24-01(b)(6), shall be present at all times in those nursing homes required to make automated external defibrillators available.